ghc-proposals/ghc-proposals/README.rst

     Changed" tab to change between "source diff" and "rich diff" views.

 Feedback on a proposal can be offered on open pull requests using both Github's in-line and pull request commenting features.
+Do note, however, that inline comments can only be added via the "source diff" view.

 .. figure:: inline-comment.png
     :alt: The ``+`` button appears while hovering over line in the source diff view.